Our Friend Committed Suicide

 If you've ever moved, you know what the new house looks like when everything is still in boxes.
 Picture what this is like when the house you moved out of is over twice as big as the one you just moved into.
 By the time the helpers had left, we still had lots of boxes out in the rain that were covered with tarps.
 They would be moved into an out building as soon as possible.
 Rich was coming by daily to do odd jobs.
 He was very talented as a handyman and mechanic, and there was lots to be done.
 We had loaned him one of our old cars so he could drive back and forth from a trailer he lived in about 15 minutes away.
 Shortly into the week he got sick, and we sent him home early to rest up.

-The next morning when we went outside, he was outside, sleeping in the car.
+The next morning when we went outside, he was there, sleeping in the car.
 He told us he had been evicted by the buddies who owned the trailer for reasons that seemed to us rather unjust and probably illegal.
 (I should note here that we made our living as landlords, and we would not have thrown a sick man out on the street with no notice.)

 Now we had a problem to deal with.
 Where would Rich sleep?
 We couldn't even get into the extra bedroom -- too much stuff was in the way and Rich was still somewhat sick.
 We couldn't very well ask someone with the flu to work his way to his bed.
 Our solution that first night was to see if the church could help.
 They helped Rich connect with the group that helped the homeless.
 Since Rich had not been able to get back into his former residence to even get his personal items, we supplied him with things like a toothbrush to take to the motel room where he would stay that night.